'Mad Talks' at Newlyn Art Gallery and The Exchange

 Jade has an art studio at BACKLIT (Nottingham) and is a member of AWITA, the British Art Network and the Black Curators Collective.

-For transparency, we are also sharing the internal 'Mad Talk' we are doing with the Newlyn Art Gallery & The Exchange staff.
+For transparency, we shared the internal 'Mad Talk' we are doing with the Newlyn Art Gallery & The Exchange staff.